arcee-ai/EvolKit/README.md

 ## Output

 The script saves the results in JSON format to the specified output file.
 Each entry in the JSON file represents an evolved instruction along with relevant metadata.

+Find a 20k subset of a dataset generated using EvolKit [here](https://huggingface.co/datasets/arcee-ai/EvolKit-20k)

 ## Acknowledgement
 - Microsoft's WizardLM team for the inspiration from the [AutoEvol paper](https://arxiv.org/pdf/2406.00770).